teglasi/DSND/Projects/3_Capstone_Project/README.md

 **Part 3: Kaggle Competition**

-In the last part, the supervised model is measured in a Kagle competition.
-The task is to predict future customers on a fourth data set.
+In the last part, the supervised model is used to make predictions on the campaign data as part of a Kaggle Competition.

 ## File Descriptions<a name="files"></a>